microsoft/debug-adapter-protocol/blog.md

 - [_Debug Adapters_](./implementors/adapters/) implementing the protocol,
 - [development tools](./implementors/tools/) hosting the protocol,
 - [SDKs](./implementors/sdks/) supporting the protocol.
+- bugs, feature requests, and pull requests can be created under the ["issues"](https://github.com/Microsoft/debug-adapter-protocol/issues) section of the new repository.

 The [old location](https://github.com/Microsoft/vscode-debugadapter-node) will continue to host the source for the three npm modules for DAP: ([vscode-debugprotocol](https://www.npmjs.com/package/vscode-debugprotocol), [vscode-debugadapter](https://www.npmjs.com/package/vscode-debugadapter), [vscode-debugadapter-testsupport](https://www.npmjs.com/package/vscode-debugadapter-testsupport)).